 When your baby is around 6 months old, they may need more than breast or formula milk to meet their needs.
-This is when the process of weaning can begin and you can start to introduce solid foods into your babies diet alongside their formula or breastmilk.
-Whether you choose baby-led or spoon-fed weaning or a combination of the two: weaning onto solids teaches your baby how to move food around their mouth, to chew and swallow foods.
+This is when the process of weaning can begin and you can start to introduce solid foods into your babies diet alongside their formula or breast milk.
+Whether you choose baby led weaning or spoon fed weaning or a combination of the two: weaning onto solids teaches your baby how to move food around their mouth, to chew and swallow foods.
 Weaning your baby off milk and onto solids can be an emotional time for many mums.
 We will explore the differences between baby-led and spoon-fed weaning as well as how to embark on the process and which foods to start with.

 What is baby-led weaning?

 Baby-led weaning involves your baby feeding themselves food right from the beginning of their transition from milk to solids.
 So rather than spoon feeding your baby mashed and puréed foods, you give your baby finger foods that they pick up and feed to themselves.
 With baby-led weaning your baby learns to handle lumps from the beginning and they learn to chew their food as part of the feeding process from the start.
 This varies from spoon-fed weaning as in this case babies learn to swallow first and chew later.
 With baby-led weaning you can place your baby in their high chair during your own meal time and place an array of finger foods in front of them to choose from.
 Anything from cooked vegetables, chunks of bread or toast, pasta or omelette can be placed in front of your baby for them to select.

 Pros of baby led weaning

 - Choice.
 From the beginning of your baby’s journey into the world of food they will have the choice over what to eat, when to eat it and how to eat it.
 This may lead to less fussy eaters as they grow up as they are choosing their food from the beginning and experimenting with the consequential textures and flavours.